-In last month’s issue of Barefoot Writer, I showed you how to get a running start on Twitter.
+Last month on this site, I showed you how to start promoting yourself on Twitter.
 It starts with putting together a magnetic profile for your target audience, connecting with authorities in your industry, and engaging them personally.

-Now it’s time to start building your loyal following.
+Now it’s time to delve into how to build your Twitter audience.
 By taking small, measured actions each and every day, you’ll end up with big results.

-Here are three simple strategies to start you down that path.
+Here are three simple steps to start developing a loyal following on Twitter.

 Often, when I follow others, I receive impersonal, automated “thank you’s.”
 They immediately ask me to read their blog, download their “free report,” and do whatever else without getting to know me at all.
 They hardly even use my name!